GuyTevet/motion-diffusion-model/README.md

 ## News

+📢 **31/Oct/22** - Added sampling, training and evaluation of action-to-motion tasks.

 📢 **9/Oct/22** - Added training and evaluation scripts.
   Note slight env changes adapting to the new code.
 If you already have an installed environment, run `bash prepare/download_glove.sh; pip install clearml` to adapt.